 C216.
 Surface and Interface Engineering.
-(4) Lecture, four hours; outside study, eight hours.
+(4) Lecture, four hours; discussion, one hour; outside study, eight hours.
 Requisite: Chemistry 113A.
-Introduction to engineering materials, particularly thin films used to make microelectronic devices.
-Topics include classification of crystals and surfaces, structures adopted by crystalline materials, analysis of structure and composition of crystals and their surfaces, and processing of thin films for microelectronic devices.
+Introduction to surfaces and interfaces of engineering materials, particularly catalytic surface and thin films for microelectronics devices.
+Topics include classification of crystals and surfaces, analysis of structure and composition of crystals and their surfaces and interfaces.
+Examination of engineering applications, including catalytic surfaces, interfaces in microelectronics, and solid-state laser.
 May be concurrently scheduled with course C116.
 Letter grading.